 When used in conjunction with -gnatG, this switch causes the expanded source, as described above for -gnatG to be written to files with names xxx.dg, where xxx is the normal file name, instead of to the standard output file.
 For example, if the source file name is hello.adb, then a file hello.adb.dg will be written.
-The debugging information generated by the gcc-g switch will refer to the generated xxx.dg file.
-This allows you to do source level debugging using the generated code which is sometimes useful for complex code, for example to find out exactly which part of a complex construction raised an exception.
+The debugging information generated by the gcc -g switch will refer to the generated code which is sometimes useful for complex code, for example to find out exactly which part of a complex construction raised an exception.
 This switch also suppresses generation of cross-reference information (see -gnatx) since otherwise the cross-reference information would refer to the .dg file, which would cause confusion since this is not the original source file.